GValenti-Rojas/academic-kickstart/content/authors/nye/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: I graduated from Edinburgh univeristy in 2018 with a Masters in Physics.
 My thesis was on applications of Fourier Acceleration to lattice field theory.

+From there I went on to my current possition as a PhD student under Michael Hartmann looking into applications of Superconducting circuits to Quantum Simulators.

 interests:
 - Circuit QED
 - asvca